JoeyEamigh/nixos-superbird/README.md

 - [x] networked initrd for debugging
 - [x] support for live deployments without rebuilding (thanks nix!)

+## Quick Setup

+Head on over to <https://github.com/JoeyEamigh/nixos-superbird-template> and clone the template to quickly get started with `nixos-superbird`!

 ## Setup

 To use `nixos-superbird`, you must have either Nix installed on your computer, or have a Docker container with Nix (working on adding one).
 If you are not on an `aarch64-linux` machine (most of you), then you also need to have QEMU binfmt set up.
 Look up how to set that up on your distro.